Laustrup/BandwichPersistenceDebugging/README.md

 ## Changes made from original:

-* The controller has got a endpoint dictory field.
+* The controller has got an endpoint directory field.
-* Dependencies has changed to Spring Boot starter dependencies to make it able to compile.
+* Dependencies have changed to Spring Boot starter dependencies to make it able to compile.
 * LEFT JOIN SELECTS for if users doesn't have anything in table.
 * Extra test methods added.
 * Fixed a stackoverflow error of continuing reads of relation fields.
 * JDBC connection URL has ?allowMultiQueries=true added.
+* DTO objects have been created for better converting to and from application.